zdburrage/UdacityTournamentSQL/README.md

 2. Download Vagrant - https://www.vagrantup.com/downloads.html
 3. Download Virtual Box - https://www.virtualbox.org/wiki/Downloads
 4. Open Terminal if on Mac, or Command Window if on Windows and go to the /vagrant directory of your cloned/downloaded repository
-5. Enter the command "vagrant up"
+5. Enter the command 'vagrant up'
-6. Enter the command "vagrant ssh"
+6. Enter the command 'vagrant ssh'
 7. Change directories to the tournament folder - "cd /vagrant/tournament'
 8. Enter the command "psql" to start the postgreSQL command editor
 9. Enter the command "\i tournament.sql" which will create the database, tables, and views